tarkalabs/graphql-studio/Extensions/ERD Explorer/erd-explorer/README.md

 `npm run compile`
 `npm run watch`

-Then start the vscode debugger
+Then start the vscode debugger with F5